VGavara/monitoring-plugins/src/check_cisco/check_cisco_fru_module/README.md

 Checks, on a CISCO-ENTITY-FRU-CONTROL-MIB compliant device with IP address  192.168.0.12, if any of the modules passed through their id with the -e argument are in any of the states passed in -w and -c argument.

-It returns CRITICAL if any module (275 or 276 module id) has a state with id 7 (failed), 8 (missing) or 20 (okButPowerOverCritical), WARNING if any module has a state with id 4 (okButDiagFailed) 19 (okButPowerOverWarning) or 23 (okButAuthFailed) and in other case returns 0.
+It returns CRITICAL if any of the modules identified as 275 or 276 has an state with id 7 (failed), 8 (missing) or 20 (okButPowerOverCritical), WARNING if any module has an state with id 4 (okButDiagFailed) 19 (okButPowerOverWarning) or 23 (okButAuthFailed) and OK in all other cases.

 # HISTORY